-CAUTION: Use Ford/Motorcraft
+CAUTION: Use Ford/Motorcraft "Formula E" SAE 5W-20 engine oil or equivalent that meets Ford Specification WSS--M2C960-A1 (API Classification - SJ).
+If SJ oils are not available, SH oils are acceptable.
+Use only engine oil displaying the American Petroleum Institute Certification Mark on the front of the container, or API specification SH, or SJ.

-"Formula E" SAE 5W-30 engine oil or equivalent that meets Ford Specification WSS-M2C961-A1 (API Classification - SP).
-Use Ford/Motorcraft "Formula E" SAE 0W-30 engine oil or equivalent that meets Ford Specification WSS-M2C963-A1.
-Use only engine oil displaying the American Petroleum Institute Certification Mark on the front of the container, or API specification SP by the American Petroleum Institute (API), and oils carrying the most current API classification should be used.
+NOTE: EDI industrial engines are designed to perform with engine oils that are licensed by the American Petroleum Institute (API), and oils carrying the most current API classification should be used.
 API classifications are broken into two categories, gasoline and diesel engines.
 API's classification is designated by a two letter system.
 The first letter, the prefix, designates gasoline or diesel.
 An "S" designates gasoline and a "C" designates diesel.
 The second letter in the system designates the level of the classification.
 It should be noted that alternative fuel engines fall into the "gasoline" API category.